 Instructions

-3. Add the roasted strawberries and 1/4 cup of maple syrup to a food processor or blender, and pulse a few times to combine.
+4. Add the roasted strawberries and 1/4 cup of maple syrup to a food processor or blender, and pulse or blend a few times to combine.
 The mixture should still be a bit chunky, with small bites of fruit throughout.

-4. In a separate bowl or measuring cup, whisk together the coconut milk (or dairy of choice) and the remaining 1/4 cup maple syrup, adding more or less sweetener as needed, to taste.
+5. In a separate medium mixing bowl or measuring cup, whisk together the coconut milk (or dairy of choice) and the remaining 1/4 cup maple syrup, adding more or less sweetener as needed, to taste.
 Remember that the sweetness will mellow once frozen.
 Stir in the vanilla and salt.

-6. For layered/swirled popsicles: Spoon a tablespoon or two of the strawberry mixture into the bottom of each popsicle mold.
-Top with a bit of the cream, and continue layering until all the molds are evenly filled.
+7. For layered/swirled popsicles: Spoon a tablespoon or two of the strawberry puree into the bottom of each popsicle mold.
+Top with a bit of the coconut cream, and continue layering until all the molds are evenly filled.
 Freeze until set, about 4 hours.
 After 30 minutes, place a popsicle stick in each pop, and continue freezing.

 Notes

-Using coconut milk keeps these pops vegan, but feel free to use whatever dairy you have on hand.
-Greek yogurt or heavy cream or buttermilk are all good choices.
+• Using coconut milk keeps these pops vegan, but feel free to use whatever dairy you have on hand.
+Greek yogurt, heavy whipping cream, or buttermilk are all good choices.

 Keywords: strawberries and cream popsicles, roasted strawberries, vegan popsicles, strawberry coconut, ice pops, maple, easy